Content-Security-Policy

 Default Setup

-The director frame-ancestors allows you to define which website can embed the DeskDirector web application.
-You do not need to alter this unless you want to embed client portal in your website.
-The valid value for frame-ancestors can be domain such as https://www.example.org or wildcard domain, such as https://*.example.org.
+The director frame-ancestors allow you to define which website can embed the DeskDirector web application.
+You do not need to alter this unless you want to embed the Client Portal in your website.
+The valid value for frame-ancestors can be a domain, such as https://www.example.org, or a wildcard domain, such as https://*.example.org.

 Custom Setup

-DeskDirector server does allow custom CSP directives, such capability is there to support special scenarios.
-We do not provide any interface on such setting, and such capability is only provide through consulting if you have purchased platinum package.
-Since the CSP directives has to be designed and signed off by DeskDirector senior developers, any incorrect value could cause web application to not functional.
+While the DeskDirector server does allow custom CSP directives, we restrict this capability to support specific scenarios.
+Access to extra settings, and such capability is only provided through consulting, if you have purchased the platinum package.
+The CSP directives have been designed and signed off by senior developers at DeskDirector because an incorrect value could cause the application to fail.

 How did we do?